uit-no/hpc-doc/general/uitquota.rst

 To get a local account on Stallo, you need to:
 ----------------------------------------------

-* Provide us with your full name
+* Provide us with your full name, date of birth and nationality
+* Provide us with you position (student, master student, PhD, PostDoc, staff member).
 * Provide us with your institutional mail adress (i.e. to the research institution with which you belong)
 * Provide us with the name and adress to which instution you belong; also including centre, institute etc.
 * Provide us with a preferred username.